kartAI/NGIS-training-machine-webclient/README.md

 5. Choose which layers you would like to include and the image settings for the data you are retrieving.

-6. (Optional: Enter an email address to get the data sent to you)
+6. Optional: Enter an email address to get the data sent to you.

 7. Click "Order" and wait for your data to be downloaded.